Ehren Nightbell glares at Heike, a twenty-something redheaded tomboy he had chosen from an expanse of sunny blonde nanny applicants months ago.

 “Heike, h-how did you—?” he takes Elodie from her grasp.
 “Thank you… I—”

 “I have my ways.
 When I’m not enamored with you, it’s why you hired me.”
-She paused, kicking the ground, unsure if he ended her employment.
-He never said the words.
+She kicks the ground, unsure if he actually ended her employment.

-“I killed her,” Heike whispered once they were alone again.
+“I killed her,” Heike whispers once they were alone again.

 Ehren was quiet for a moment.
 “I’m not surprised.
 It’s in your job description.
 I needed a nanny to handle pests, someone long-term.”

-“I have university, remember?
-School starts in three days; I’m moving on campus.”
+“I have class, remember?
+School starts in three days.
+I’m moving on campus.”

-Heike bites her lip.
-She leaps into Ehren’s arms, seized in a tight embrace, pulling each other’s heartstrings with long awaited tongue colliding, deep kisses.
+Heike leaps into his arms, pulling each other’s heartstrings with long awaited tongue colliding, deep kisses.